NeuroSimo/neurosimo/project_template/decider/README.md

 Whether an event occurred on this sample (from `events` configuration).

 #### `event_type` (str)
-Type of event that occurred (e.g., "prepulse", "postpulse").
+Type of event that occurred (e.g., "pulse").

 **Return Value:**